andrezimpel/demography/README.md

 <body class="safari safari7">
 ```

-you well be able to use those classes in your css files or to run browser specific scripts after document ready
+you well be able to use those classes in your css files or to run browser specific scripts after document ready.

 ## Creators